 Change the Account’s Default Currency

 The default currency for all expenses added to your account is set by the primary expense policy.
-To change the default currency, go to Admin > Policies, and click on the policy whose setting you want to change, under the Reports section of your policy.
-If you are not shared on a policy, you can change your default currency under Settings > Preferences.
+To change the default currency, go to Admin and click on the policy whose setting you want to change, under the Reports section of your policy.
+If you are not shared on a policy, you can change your default currency under Personal Settings > Preferences.

 Any expenses entered in a foreign currency will automatically be converted to this default currency using the day’s trading average provided by the touchstone Oanda currency converter.

 If you wish to bypass the exchange rate, simply add the expense manually and enter the total amount in your default currency.
 Any manually entered expenses will not be converted until they are added to a report in which the default currency is different.